+'''

-CPD Request: CPD Message Type = 1 CPD Response: CPD Message Type =2
+CPD Request: CPD Message Type = 1

+CPD Response: CPD Message Type =2

+'''

-• A 16-bit Control Relationship (CR) type.
+- A 16-bit Control Relationship (CR) type.
 The CR TYPE identifies the type of control relationship.
 These values may be provisioned.
-The Requestor MUST set the CR TYPE to one of the following values:
+The Requestor MUST set the CR TYPE to one of the following values: - CR TYPE = 1: Lawful Intercept Content Tap

-'''

-CR TYPE = 1: Lawful Intercept Content Tap

-CR TYPE = 2: DQOS
+- CR TYPE = 2: DQoS

-CR TYPE = 3: PacketCable Multimedia
+- CR TYPE = 3: PacketCable Multimedia

-'''

 - A 16-bit Control Relationship ID (CR ID).

 - A 32-bit transaction ID.

-- CPD message contents for the particular CPD message type.
+- CPD message contents contains the payload data for the payload data for the control point discovery application.
+See Section 6.3 for CPD message type of 1 or Section 6.4 for CPD message type of 2.